chemzqm/vim-iterm2-start/Readme.md

 ## Send message back to MacVim

-You can make use of the vim feature `clientserver` to send message back to your macvim, here is a example of creating a filter programe that parse ouput of mocha and fill the quickfix of macvim:
+You can make use of the vim feature `clientserver` to send message back to your MacVim, here is a example of creating a filter program that parse output of mocha and fill the quickfix of MacVim

     https://gist.github.com/chemzqm/fd1313206c182884efbc